haydendaly/cs554-music-platform/README.md

 #### MongoDB:

 MongoDB is used for database purpose.
-We stored all tweets (post) into mongoDB along with user’s information.
+We stored all tweets (posts) into mongoDB along with user’s information.

 The schema is implemented in simple manner.
 Each object holds information about user(name, profile picture), tweets , liked tweets and comments.